chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

 This subsection contains the parameters related to the sharp immersed boundary solver using a **sharp interface immersed boundary** (IB) **method**.
 This part of the parameter file concerns the usage of the ``lethe-fluid-sharp``.
 This solver can simulate the flow around static or moving objects (with a predetermined trajectory).
 It can also simulate the coupled flow around spherical particles (Resolved CFD-DEM).
 Using this solver eliminates the need to define a conformal mesh for the fluid between the particles.

 .. note::
 	    All orientations and angular velocities in this solver use radians.
-The rotation sequence use to define the orientation of an object is the XYZ rotation.
+The rotation sequence used to define the orientation of an object is the XYZ rotation.

 .. code-block:: text